DavidTWhitlatch/Sudo-Dungeon/README.md

 The program can be run from the index.html file in the root directory.
 Please feel free to fork, clone and enjoy.

 ## Difficulties
 Two particular issues stand out in my mind when looking back on this project.
 The first being the action text in the footer.
 As the player continues to play the game, they will accumulate more action logs.
 Adding a simple scroll field seemed obvious to me but this would require the player to constantly scroll down the footer to see the newest logs.
 I did not know of any way to auto scroll to the bottom.
 The solution I came up with was to rotate the footer 180deg and then  prepend each child text div and rotate them 180deg again.
 This keeps the scroll field scrolled to the bottom and adds new combat text like normal.
-The effect is similar to the way a chat scroll funtions.
+The effect is similar to the way a chat scroll functions.
 ```
 footer {
     font-family: 'Press Start 2P', cursive;